-You’ve most probably stumbled across this blog post through doing some research ahead of an upcoming workspace transformation project.
-You might have completely new premises to start from scratch with, or perhaps you’re looking to update an existing space which has been in use for many years already and become outdated.
+You’ve most probably stumbled across this blog post while doing some research ahead of an upcoming workspace transformation project.
+You might have completely new premises to start from scratch with, or perhaps you’re looking to update an existing space which has been in use for many years already and has become outdated.

-The Shell & Core fit out phase
+- Shell & Core fit out

 Once the Shell & Core phase is complete, you then have a blank canvas on which personalisation and unique internal structuring can start to take shape.

-What does Cat A fit out mean?
+What is a Cat A fit out?

 What is a Cat B office fit out?